Error-String-Expected-Got-Nil/Cordyceps/OBS.md

 }
 ```

 These are settings for the encoder/output used by Cordyceps-stalk to make the video.
 Dirpath is the only really relevant one, it's the path to the directory you want recordings to be saved to. **NOTE:** This is *not* the name of the file that is saved, it is the directory you want the files saved to.
 The default `C:/cordyceps/` path means recordings are saved to a folder named `cordyceps` in the root `C:` directory.
 For technical reasons, this path must end in a `/` or `\`, and will default back to `C:/cordyceps/` if it doesn't.
+Also, when writing a directory path, if using backslases (`\`), you'll need to make sure they're escaped.
+In JSON, the backslash acts as an indicator to say "treat the next character as literal", so you can, for instance, use a double quote inside a string without breaking it.
+This also means that, to use a literal backslash in a string, you'll need to use two in a row to make it read properly.
+For example, the default directory path with backslashes would be: `C:\\cordyceps\\` instead of `C:\cordyceps\`.

 The other settings are only relevant to the video encoder, and are some configuration options for the libx264 H264 encoder used by Cordyceps-stalk.
 If you don't know what that means, just leave them on the default values shown here.